nicholaswilde/recipes/docs/italian/spinach-lasagna.md

 ### Step 3

 Set aside 8oz of mozzarella.
-In a large pan, layer ingredients (3-4 layers) in the following order: spaghetti sauce and tomato sauce, lasagna noodles, spinach mixture{}, and mozzarella and cheddar cheese.
+In a large pan, layer ingredients (3-4 layers) in the following order:
+[spaghetti sauce][1] and tomato sauce, lasagna noodles, spinach mixture{}, and mozzarella and cheddar cheese.

 ### Step 4